 This helpful checklist provides information on next steps for students admitted to WMU.

 Application fee waiver

 Once processed by the Office of Admissions, the identified student will receive a fee waiver code to the email address used on the request form or on their admission application.
 The student must enter the code and click submit to complete their application.
-WMU application fee waiver codes are only valid for applications submitted via the MyBronco account.
+WMU application fee waiver codes are only valid for applications submitted via the Gold Gateway account (WMU online application).

 Current high school students in the greater Kalamazoo area may apply to dual enroll at WMU.
 Dual enrollment advising is available through the Office of Pre-College Programming.